DIDSR/SegVal-WSI/README.md

 ![image](https://github.com/DIDSR/SegVal-WSI/assets/68286434/7d336ac4-8e60-4201-bf93-6842ab300058)

 ## Confidence Intervals
-To calculate the confidence intervals for the point estimates of the Dice metric we use the bootstrap method.
+To calculate confidence intervals we use the bootstrap method.
 To obtain one bootstrap sample, we randomly sample N WSIs with replacement from the original pool of the N WSIs in the test dataset.
-Each time a WSI is sampled from the pool of the N slides, all the ROIs of that slide is also selected.
-As a result, the three methods discussed above could be used to obtain Dice scores for the bootstrap sample.
-We repeat this bootstrap sampling k times (e.g., k = 5000) to obtain k estimates Dice score values.
-From these Dice scores, lower and upper bounds of the confidence interval at different confidence levels could be obtained.
+Each time we select a WSI from the pool of the N whole slide images, all the ROIs of that slide is also selected.
+As a result, the three methods discussed above could be used to obtain Dice scores for the bootstrapped samples as well.
+We repeat this bootstrap sampling k times (e.g., k = 5000).
+From the distribution of Dice scores across these k samples, lower and upper bounds of confidence interval at different confidence levels could be obtained.

 # Installation